-ARTC has a list of all of the doctors, hospitals, and clinics we work with for you to see.
+Arkansas Total Care has a list of all the doctors, hospitals, and clinics we work with.
 We call this list the Provider Directory.
 The Provider Directory has the following information about our providers:

 - Type or specialty (such as PCPs)

 - Address and telephone number

 - Office hours

-- Handicap-Accessibility of sites/facilities

-- Languages spoken (other than English)

-- If they are accepting new Medicaid clients
+- Languages spoken (other than English) - If they are accepting new Medicaid clients